 - facilities such as a new community centre or a children’s playground

 It depends entirely what local people decide their community needs.
 The benefits of these developments, such as any profits generated, will be managed by a community organisation on behalf of the whole community.

 Support and advice

-Find out more from the Understanding the Community Right to Build download and How does it work? route map which directs you to the information you need whatever stage of the journey you’re at. £17m of funding has been made available by DCLG through the Homes and Communities Agency for a range of community-led initiatives, and for those in London through the Greater London Authority - find out more about financial support.
-Learn from groups which are leading communtiy-led developments through our case studies and for any specific questions get advicefrom one of our experts.
+£17m of funding has been made available by Department for Communities & Local Government through the Homes and Communities Agency for a range of community-led initiatives, and for those in London through the Greater London Authority - find out more about financial support.